sudoyashi/Joshis-Garage/_posts/2023-07-25-mr2uesday-july-meet.markdown

 Yes, there was also an NB Miata.
 But I'm also just counting the MR2s haha.

 ## Josh, why were you even there?
-You don't even have an MR2.
+You don't even have an MR2!

-![I'll get you a pic next time Johnny](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-5.jpg) *We'll get you another Polaroid LOOL.*
+![I'll get you a pic next time Johnny](https://www.sudoyashi.com/assets/img/mr2/july2023/mr2-july2023-5.jpg) *Honestly, any of these cars would look sick on a Polaroid.*

 I'll get one, eventually!
-I dunno, they ain't as cheap as they used to be lol.
+I dunno.
+You see, the way my bank account works...

-Mike, currently running the MR2 group, who formed the group a few years ago with Euler, invited me to the meet since I knew a few of the guys from a previous meeting and SCCA.
+Mike invited me to the meet since I knew a few of the guys from a previous meeting and SCCA.
 Again, Mike was generous to invite me out so I thought why not take photos and send it to them.
-Being part of a good group just feels good, haha.
-We all know that feeling when we're out of place with a bunch of new kids back from our school days.
-But it's when you meet people that are just like you, that will wrench out till 3am to get your shit done, hanging with anyone with the same kind of mentality that's a good feeling right there.
+And not gonna lie, being part of a group just feels good.
+It's when you meet people like minded people, people that will go to all kinds of lengths to wrench out till 3am and skip lunch or dinner just to get your shit done, hanging with anyone with the same kind of mentality that's a good feeling right there.
 I met a few others there, but I may have forgotten your names, sorry!
 All around, the MR2 guys are a good crew.

 Frankly, I'm new to the Hawaii car scene because I only got the Volkswagen running basically last year and didn't start taking it out until this year.
 Even then, there aren't that many Golf MK1 guys out there so it was really nice to be able to hang with a crew even if we don't have the same car.
 But I'm sure if I hang around them long enough, I'll eventually buy my own.
 Will I keep the Golf at the same time?
 Only my bank account will tell.